arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 # Model: midiapipe
 Mediapipe is a model that uses a mesh model for face detection, which is nesscary for EAR, MAR and head tilt ration.
+I used the in built Facemesh model that mediapipe uses, and to calcluate the EAR, MAR, and head tilt, Iwould take every training image, and calcluate the metrics, then i would save thise metrics in a csv file and then calcluate the avrage values to get each value.

 # Metirc and accruacy: